 What is the ideal cover letter length?

 Writing an outstanding cover letter is a balancing act.
-Writing Tips Institute can agree that it shouldn’t be too little that it doesn’t have enough information.
+Writing Tips Institute can agree that it shouldn’t be too little and that it doesn’t have enough information.
 Nor it shouldn’t be too stuffed with a lot of data.

 When to submit a two-page cover letter